MikeJollie2707/MichaelBot/README.md

 I would prefer if you don't run the bot yourself.
 The source here is for educational purpose.

-Nevertheless, the step to run this bot is fairly simple:
+Nevertheless, the step to run this bot is here (it's quite complicated):

+- You only need: `python3`, `virtualenv`, `git`, all at latest version will be good.

 - Clone this directory.